Ethiopian chant

 Ethiopian liturgical chant, or Zema, is a form of Christian liturgical chant practiced by the Ethiopian Orthodox Tewahedo Church.
 The related musical notation is known as melekket.
 The tradition began after the sixth century and is traditionally identified with Saint Yared.
 Through history, the Ethiopian liturgical chants have undergone an evolution similar to that of European liturgical chants.

 Etymology

-Zema means a pleasing sound, a song or a melody in Ge'ez, the liturgical language of the Ethiopian Orthodox Tewahedo Church.
+Zema means a pleasing sound, a song or a melody in Geʽez, the liturgical language of the Ethiopian Orthodox Tewahedo Church.

 History

-Saint Yared has been credited with the invention of the musical tradition of Ethiopian liturgical chants.
-Yared, who lived in the sixth century, represents the first known case of indigenous Ethiopian musical notation and religious music.
-He invented three forms of chanting.
-They are known as ararai, ezil and geeze.
-The Synaxarium of the Ethiopian Church attests that Ethiopian liturgical chants are faithful to Yared and divine in nature.